aonach/ghactions-deploy/README.md

 # Deploy via Github Actions and Deployer

-The repository contains <a href="https://deployer.org">Deployer</a> configuration for Magento2 and example of <a href="https://help.github.com/en/github/automating-your-workflow-with-github-actions">Github Actions</a> workflow.
+The repository contains <a href="https://deployer.org" target="_blank">Deployer</a> configuration for Magento2 and example of <a href="https://help.github.com/en/github/automating-your-workflow-with-github-actions" target="_blank">Github Actions</a> workflow.
 The workflow creates events on push into dev/test/master branches and initiate a deployment process to dev/test/master servers, correspondingly.

 You need to follow this simple steps to integrate in your project: